robinthibaut/mohinh/README.md

 # Mohinh package
 pip install mohinh

-Python toolbox in construction to assign values to a computational grids!
+Python toolbox in construction to assign values to a computational grid.
 Select points in the figure by enclosing them within a polygon.
 The ending point as to be the strating point as to enclose the shape.